MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-conv-state-chat-disconnect.md

 >[!NOTE]
 > - A delay in sending messages doesn't impact your chat connection.
-> - You can also choose to allow customers to reconnect back to an older chat by configuring reconnection.
+> - You can also choose to allow customers to reconnect back to a previous chat by enabling reconnection.
 More information: [Configure reconnection to a previous chat session](configure-reconnect-chat.md)

 ## Next steps